History

 Jon Oldham becomes director, further development

-Al Oldham's son, Jon, became Assistant Director of Harvey Cedars Bible Conference in 1990 while overseeing Food Service and Maintenance.
-He has been Executive Director since 1995.
-Jon's passion for the conference is to stay true to its original purpose: to be a place where people preach the gospel and experience changed lives after encounters with the living God.
-It gained its description during this time: “Where Christ finds people and changes lives.”
+Al Oldham's son, Jonathan, became Assistant Director of the conference in 1990 while overseeing Food Services and Maintenance.
+He became Executive Director in 1995 and remains so today.
+Jon's passion is for the conference to stay true to its original purpose: to be a place where people preach the gospel and experience life change after encounters with the living God.
+During this time, it gained its description as a place “where Christ finds people and changes lives.”

-Under Jon's leadership, the conference had its facilities improved over the years to meet guests' growing expectations and to increase capacity.
+Jon has maintained a passion for improving the facilities to meet growing expectations and increase capacity.
 Jon served as general contractor for the construction of Bayview Lodge in 1994.
-He then managed an expansion to the old hotel adding conference rooms, stairs, offices, and air conditioning, and a renovation of its original rooms on the first floor.
-The building was renamed the Victorian Hotel as it is the last remaining one of its time on Long Beach Island.
+He later oversaw an expansion to the old hotel which added conference rooms, stairs, offices, and air conditioning, and renovated its first floor in 2004.
+The building was officially named the Victorian Hotel as it is the last remaining one of its time on Long Beach Island.

 Continued expansion of ministries and facilities

-Steps of Faith campaign: In 2011, the Davis Center gym and activity center opened, adding greatly-needed recreation for families, teens, and retreat groups.
+Steps of Faith (2011): The Davis Center gymnasium and activity center was built, adding recreation facilities for youth, families, and retreats.

-Next Steps campaign: The 2014 addition to the north side of Bayview Lodge added ten rooms, an elevator, and various meeting spaces to the facility.
-The former gym, attached to Bayview Lodge, was renovated in 2016 and became The Cedars (a large multi-purpose meeting space) and The Avenue (a cafe-style lounge and snack space.)
-The Avenue contains an electric fireplace with a mantel that was formerly a counter in the old bookstore.
+Next Steps (2014): An addition to the north side of Bayview Lodge added ten guest rooms, an elevator, and meeting spaces.
+In 2016, the former 1970 gym was renovated into The Cedars (a multi-purpose meeting room) and The Avenue (a snack and game room).
+The Avenue features an electric fireplace with a mantel that was formerly a counter in the original bookstore.
+In 2018, a gazebo and gas fire pit were added by the bay.

-Stepping Up campaign: The Marsh building opened in 2019 and provides dormitory-style accommodations for Summer Staff girls and year-round retreats.
-Volunteer groups helped renovate the Historic Boys’ Dorm to become a staff apartment in 2021.
+Stepping Up (2019): The Marsh was built, adding dormitory-style accommodations for Summer Staff and year-round retreats.
+In 2021, volunteer groups helped renovate the Historic Boys’ Dorm to become an apartment for full-time staff.

 Continuing the tradition of family involvement, all of Jon’s children have served on staff.